John Rupert Firth: Education and career

-Firth studied history at University of Leeds, graduating with a BA in 1911 and an MA in 1913.
+Firth studied history at University of Leeds, graduating with a BA degree in 1911 and an MA in 1913.
 He taught history at the City of Leeds Training College before World War I broke out.
 He joined the Indian Education Service during 1914–1918.
 He was Professor of English at the University of the Punjab from 1919 to 1928.
 He then worked in the phonetics department of University College London before moving to the School of Oriental and African Studies (SOAS), where he became Professor of General Linguistics, a position he held until his retirement in 1956.

 In July 1941, before the outbreak of war with Japan, Firth attended a conference on the training of Japanese interpreters and translators and began to think of how intensive courses might be devised.
 By the summer of 1942, he had devised a method of training people rapidly in how to eavesdrop on Japanese conversations (for example, between pilots and ground control) and to interpret what they heard.
 The first course began on 12 October 1942 and was for RAF personnel.
 He had used captured Japanese code books and other such material to draw up a list of essential military vocabulary and had arranged for two Japanese teachers at SOAS (one had been interned on the Isle of Man but had volunteered to teach, while the other was a Canadian-Japanese) to record sentences in which these words might be used.
 Trainees listened through headphones to recordings containing expressions such as 'Bakugeki junbi taikei tsukure' (Take up formation for bombing).
 At the end of each course, he sent a report to Bletchley Park commenting on the abilities of each trainee.
 The trainees were mostly posted to India and played a vital role during the long Burma Campaign giving warning of bombing raids, and a few of them were undertaking similar duties on ships of the Royal Navy during the last year of the war.
 For his work during the war, he was awarded an OBE in 1945.